Life Insurance with Polycythemia.

 Why do life insurance companies care if I’ve been diagnosed with Polycythemia?

 There are two main reasons why a life insurance company is going to “care” if you have been diagnosed with Polycythemia.
-The first reason is because many of the reasons “why” an individual would be diagnosed with this condition can be quite serious, and once one begins producing “enlarged” red blood cells, the consequences that can result can also be quite serious as well.
+The first reason is that many of the reasons “why” an individual would be diagnosed with this condition can be quite serious, and once one begins producing “enlarged” red blood cells, the consequences can also be quite serious.

 This is why…